This post may contain eBay affiliate links. Please read our disclosure policy.

+Read on to learn which are your best bets when investing your hard-earned money.
 “Mad” Max Scherzer (7/27/1984) was drafted by the St. Louis Cardinals in the 43rd round of the 2003 MLB June Amateur Draft and the Arizona Diamondbacks with the 11th pick in the 1st round of the 2006 MLB June Amateur Draft.

 2008 Max Scherzer Topps Update & Highlights Rookie Card #UH280

-Numbered #UH280 the card shows Scherzer posing in front of a boring brick wall (?) with a face that screams “pass me the chronic”… not the best looking photo but not the worst either.
+Numbered #UH280, the card shows Scherzer posing in front of a boring brick wall (?) with a face that screams “pass me the chronic”… not the best-looking photo but not the worst either.

 Best Investment on Earth?
 Mike Trout Rookie Cards